Dear Michael

 “Would I still be saved?” is probably not the right question to be asking.
 If you’re a believer, you can be confident that you are saved by God’s grace.
 It’s then a matter of persevering in faith and obedience through your whole life.

-So before I answer your question I just want to ask if you are this confident in your own salvation?
+So before I answer your question I just want to ask if you are confident in your own salvation?
 Because you can be!
 This confidence does not come from our effort (“If I am good enough then I’ll be saved!”) but comes from the fact that there is nothing I can do to be saved and therefore depend wholly on Jesus for my future.
-This faith in Jesus gives us confidence because we know that not only can God save us through Jesus but that he has.
+This trust in Jesus gives us confidence because we know that not only can God save us through Jesus but that he has.
 Is this the sort of faith you have in Jesus?
 Is this the basis on which you say you are a Christian?
-Come back to me if you ave questions about this and have a look at http://www.christianity.net.au/god.
+If you have questions about this, then have a look at this question on our site.

 The Christian life then becomes not a question of being good enough for God but being the person God wants you to be - confidently living your life in obedience to Jesus.
 So your question should be “what is the obedient thing for me to do in this situation?”